 - Plant both feet firmly on the ground when cutting.

-- You shouldn't be raising the machine up above shoulder level; doing so would cause instability.
+- You shouldn't be raising the machine up above shoulder level; doing so causes instability.

 - Shut off the engine prior to removing branches stuck in the teeth of your machine.